Budian-mao/starter-academic/content/post/getting-started/index.md

 ---
-title: Welcome to Budian's homepage.
+title: Travel with good friends
 subtitle: Welcome to Budian's homepage.

 # Summary for listings and search engines
-summary: Welcome to Budian's homepage.
+summary: Happy trip to Happy Valley in Nanjing

 # Link this post with a project
 projects: []